CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 # Cache Associativity

-Understanding why different access patterns lead to different performance results requires us to understand the underlying hardware of our processors.
+Optimizing applications requires us to understand the small details of our hardware.
+Understanding the memory hierarchy is especially important.
 In this tutorial, we will be exploring the effects of cache associativity on performance using a simple power-of-two acceess pattern, and different sizes of arrays.
 A link to the source code used in this tutorial can be found here:

 - [Source Code](https://github.com/CoffeeBeforeArch/spring_2020_tutorial/tree/master/associativity)